 Two different tests are often used to determine the extent of damage from a retinal vein occlusion.

 1) Fluorescein Angiography — Special pictures that look at the blood flow to the retina.
 A yellow dye (called fluorescein) is injected into a vein, usually in your arm or hand.
 A camera is then used to take photos of the inside of you eye.

 2) Optical coherence tomography (OCT) — A machine that scans the retina and provides detailed images of the retina, like a virtual biopsy.
 This scan helps your doctor identify swelling and leakage of fluid in the retina.

 A retinal vein occlusion can cause vision loss or blurry vision.
 Treatments consist of medication injections in the eye and sometimes laser treatment.
-It is treated with medication injections or laser surgery.
 It is also important to control other health problems like diabetes and high blood pressure.